ScaledFlow/day-planner/README.md

 ## Status

-The project is a demo page, and no further development is planned.
+The project is a demo page, no further development is planned.

 ## Contact

-Created by [johnleintz@outlook.com](https://www.scaleflow.github.io/) - feel free to contact me!
+Created by [johnleintz@scaledflow.com](https://www.scaleflow.github.io/) - feel free to contact me!